jahredhope/sudokuSolver/README.md

 Hackathon style Solve Sudoku problems tool

-Current iteration only solves easy-medium puzzles and is pretty inefficient but atleast it works.
+Current iteration is pretty inefficient but works for all valid scenarios I've tested so far.